 The storage drum must be grounded into the earth via a grounding rod or water pipe.
 Ground wires must be used to secure the storage drum into the container or tank where fuel is pumped into.
 Some of today’s fuel pumps are made for fueling purposes; they can bond any two containers automatically and prevent any instance of static electricity discharges, or sparks.

 Remember that we have to use pumps designed specifically for transferring gasoline from one container to another.
 Electric pump motors can be dangerous in such situation since it can start sparks; non-fuel pumps are equally dangerous they can cause explosions as well.
 Hand pumps designed for extracting gas is a must have doomsday prepper equipment.
 If you want to learn more, you can always get your hands on safe fuel storage manuals.

-To conclude, storing either gas or diesel in steel drums is a whole lot safer than purchasing 10 fancy plastic gas containers in many ways, particularly in the fact that a steel container can easily be grounded to prevent static electricity sparks from ever happening upon fuel transfers and storage.
+To conclude, storing either gas or diesel in steel drums is a whole lot safer than purchasing 10 fancy plastic gas containers in many ways, particularly because a steel container can easily be grounded to prevent static electricity sparks from ever happening during fuel transfers and storage.
 Check out the best prepper machetes, folding knives, and survival knives.

 Always remember that doomsday prepping, in a general sense, is not really about storing thousands and thousands of gallons of fuel; it’s more about having just enough within the boundaries of safety, logic, and common sense.
 The exact definition of having just enough is something to get away to a safe place when needed, or simply just to power your generator.
 Don’t forget to have a few fire extinguishers on the ready.